Sign In / Sign Out

 Students should be aware that nonattendance will not automatically result in being dropped/withdrawn.
 Instructors have the right to exercise this option at their discretion.
 Students unable to complete a class must officially drop or withdraw themselves from the class prior to the appropriate deadline.
 Failure to withdraw from a class may result in a final grade of "E" being assigned for that class.

-Students should also be aware that dropping below full-time enrollment (12 credit hours) may have serious consequences e.g. critical tracking status, financial aid/scholarships, housing and insurance.
+Students should also be aware that dropping below full-time enrollment (12 credit hours) may have serious consequences e.g. critical tracking status, financial aid/scholarships, student visa status, housing, and insurance.

 3. I need to withdraw from all of my classes - what should I do?